Cognito-AI-App/CognitoAI/Developer-Manual.md

 *   **Question Generation AI (OpenAI):** Creates interview questions based on context

 Each AI component has dedicated prompts, API integrations, and UI components tailored to its specific use case.

+### Assessment Score Implementation

+*   **Scoring Calculation:**
+    *   **Question Level:** Each coding question tracks passed and total test cases:
+        ```typescript
+        {
+          passed_test_cases: number,  // Number of tests passed
+          total_test_cases: number,   // Total number of tests
+          score: number               // Percentage (passed/total * 100)
+        }
+        ```
+    *   **Assessment Level:** Overall coding score is calculated as the average percentage across all questions
+        ```typescript
+        const percentageScore = totalTestCases > 0
+          ?
+Math.round((totalPassedTestCases / totalTestCases) * 100)
+          : 0;
+        ```
+    *   **Combined Score:** Averages the behavioral interview score with the coding assessment score
+        ```typescript
+        // For candidates with both scores
+        const combinedScore = Math.round((behavioralScore + codingScore) / 2);
+        ```

+*   **UI Implementation:**
+    *   **Assessment Results:** Candidates see a detailed breakdown after completing an assessment:
+        * Overall coding score
+        * Individual question scores with passed/total test case counts
+        * Color-coded indicators for performance levels (red < 50%, yellow 50-79%, green ≥ 80%)
+    *   **Dashboard Integration:**
+        * Data table showing separate columns for behavioral, coding, and combined scores
+        * Candidate list displaying the combined score for each candidate
+        * Detailed view showing all scores with breakdowns

+*   **Data Flow:**
+    *   Assessment responses stored in `assessment_response` table with full test results
+    *   Components fetch both behavioral responses and assessment responses separately
+    *   Scoring calculations performed at component level based on fetched data
+    *   Presentational components receive pre-calculated scores for display

+*   **Performance Considerations:**
+    *   Score calculations happen once at submission time and are stored in database
+    *   Combined scores are calculated on-the-fly in UI components to ensure latest data
+    *   Graceful handling of missing scores (e.g., candidates who only completed one part)

+*   **Extensibility:**
+    *   The scoring system is designed to be easily extended with additional metrics
+    *   New score types can be added to the table columns by following the existing pattern
+    *   Weighted scoring could be implemented by adjusting the averaging formula

 ---